madskristensen/WebExtensionPack/README.md

 - [Open Command Line](https://visualstudiogallery.msdn.microsoft.com/4e84e2cf-2d6b-472a-b1e2-b84932511379)
 - [Package Installer](https://visualstudiogallery.msdn.microsoft.com/753b9720-1638-4f9a-ad8d-2c45a410fd74)

+If you already have one or more of these extensions installed, Web Extension Pack will not re-install them.
+It will simply just skip them.

 ### Installing
 It doesn't take long to install the extensions.
 Probably less than a minute.